- [Electronics box]

 When the upper paper cassette of the Feld-Hell runs out of paper, the lower cassette must be opened, the paper tape pulled through a slit on the left of the cassette, and the paper passed underneath the printer spindle.
 Exactly the same procedure is followed when simply putting a new roll of paper in the upper cassette.
 So, in fact, the second (= lower) paper cassette of the Feld-Hell is just a convenient place to store a spare roll of paper tape.
 Pure luxury!

 Towards the end of the war, this luxury became unaffordable.
 Some of the machines built in 1943/44 dispensed with the compartment cover plate, the lower paper tape cassette, the mounting hardware and release button for the lower cassette, and the cover plate underneath the compartment.

-Fig. 13: A 1943 model - not installed are the cover, bottom plate, lower drawer and associated tracks & button
+Fig. 14: A 1943 model - lower paper tray drawer and associated tracks & button not installed